1952

 When the zip is narrow, it is perceived as a gathering of the left and right sides and not as a separation.
 For his first zipped work, Newman builds the neologism Onement, an apheresis of atonement for evoking the wholeness.

 Onement II, III and IV are variations executed in 1948 and 1949.
 In 1949 he paints his first work with two vertical zips, appropriately titled Galaxy.
-This oil on canvas 63 x 51 cm was sold for $ 10M including premium by Sotheby's on May 16, 2018.
+This oil on canvas 63 x 51 cm was sold for $ 10M by Sotheby's on May 16, 2018.
 Other titles will invite later for a biblical interpretation.

 Onement V is painted in 1952, which coincides by chance or by intellectual refinement with the fifth year of the series.
 There is a minimal contrast between the monochrome blue and the green-cyan zip.
 His process at that date includes a lightning tear of the sticky tape.

-Onement V, oil on canvas 152 x 96 cm, was sold for $ 22.5M including premium by Christie's on May 8, 2012, lot 24.
-It is estimated $ 30M for sale by Christie's in New York on July 10, lot 66 renumbered 52A.
+Onement V, oil on canvas 152 x 96 cm, was sold by Christie's for $ 22.5M on May 8, 2012, lot 24 and for $ 31M on July 10, 2020, lot 66 renumbered 52A.

 With the same logic, the apotheosis of the series is Onement VI, painted during the sixth year of the creation.
 This large oil on canvas 300 x 260 cm is again blue but it is centered with a bright white zip.
-It was sold for $ 44M including premium by Sotheby's on May 14, 2013.
+It was sold for $ 44M by Sotheby's on May 14, 2013.

 Barnett Newman has the same goal as Rothko to integrate the visitor into his space but his process of realization is much simpler.
 His minimalist art anticipates the monochromes of Yves Klein and the lacerations of Lucio Fontana.